texfaq/texfaq.github.io/FAQ-filename.md

 now deprecated, in favour of [`currfile`](https://ctan.org/pkg/currfile), but remains available for use in old documents.
-The [`FiNK`](https://ctan.org/pkg/FiNK) bundle includes a `fink.el` that provides support under `emacs` with AUC-TeX.
+The [`FiNK`](https://ctan.org/pkg/FiNK) bundle includes a `fink.el` that provides support under Emacs with AUC-TeX.